FPGA-Mada/my_profile/README.md

 ## 🔬 Research & Projects

-I work on advancing real-time, energy-aware, and reliable hardware systems by developing innovative FPGA architectures and optimizing NoC protocols for critical applications.
+I focus on advancing real-time, energy-aware, and reliable hardware systems by developing innovative FPGA architectures and optimizing NoC protocols for critical applications.

 ---